-Ecuador's World Trade Organization (WTO) accession occurred on January 21, 1996.
+Ecuador's accession World Trade Organization (WTO) dates to January 21, 1996.
 The country's Foreign Trade Law prohibits any economic, administrative, or technical practice that limits or discourages foreign and or domestic trade, free competition, or the local production of goods and services.
-This legislation only sanctions WTO specified corrective measures.
+Legislation only sanctions WTO specified corrective measures.

 Ecuador maintains a number of tariff and non-tariff barriers that interfere with food and agricultural product imports.
 While its import tariffs are not excessive, technical barriers and sanitary/phytosanitary (SPS) restrictions are often problematic.
-Importers have raised concerns that these measures are not established with the intent of protecting human, animal or plant health, but rather to restrict trade and the outflow of foreign exchange (i.e., dollars).
+Importers have raised concerns that these measures are not established with the intent of protecting human, animal or plant health, but rather to restrict trade and limit the outflow of foreign exchange (i.e., dollars).
 Trade sources comment that Ecuador suffers from weak, inefficient government institutions which are prone to reinterpret the application of rules and their requirements without warning.
-As a consequence, most administrative procedures remain cumbersome, often requiring excessive documentation.
+Administrative procedures are often deemed by importers to be cumbersome, requiring excessive documentation.